morningspace/kubemacro-hub/macros/docs/get-by-owner-ref.md

 ### **Examples**

+Here are some examples that you can take as reference to understand how to use this macro in practice.
 ```shell
 # Get pod echo and its parents by navigating OwnerReferences.
 kubectl macro get-by-owner-ref pod echo -n default